paayaw0/twitter_clone_api/tutorial.md

     • show a tweet
     • show a list of tweets
     • delete a tweet
-These are typical CRUD actions
+These are typical CRUD(create, read, update and delete) actions

 To proceed, we have to generate a controller and setup some routes.
-Also, we will create spec/requests directory where we will test our endpoints
+Also, The spec/requests directory will be created for us when we execute the rails generator.
+This is where we will test our endpoints.

 Let’s generate our controllers